 My books are due.
 What should I do?

-You may return books to the exterior book drops.
-For your peace of mind, due dates for items checked out prior to the closure were extended to July 1.
+You may return books to the exterior book drops, the interior book drops, or the front desk during our open hours.
+For your peace of mind, due dates for items checked out prior to the closure were extended to July 1, 2020.
 If you still have an item that you checked out before the closure, please return it as soon as possible and we will forgive any lost item fees.

-Items checked out through our curbside service, which began May 16th, are loaned for the standard loan period.
+All items checked out on or after May 16th, 2020, are loaned for the standard loan period.
 Please check your receipt or account for your due dates.
 Please return your items to the book drop on or before your due date.

 Please contact the library at firstname.lastname@example.org.

-Will I still be able to pick up my hold when the library reopens?
+Am I able to pick up my holds?

-You may now pick up your holds through our curbside service.
+You may now pick up your holds through our curbside service or by coming into the library during our open hours.

 I am staying home and want to access the library’s online resources.